Sales Tax

 In addition to state sales and use tax and discretionary sales surtax,

-on rentals or leases of accommodations in hotels, motels, apartments,
+taxes on rentals or leases of accommodations in hotels, motels,

-rooming houses, mobile home parks, RV parks, condominiums, or timeshare
+apartments, rooming houses, mobile home parks, RV parks, condominiums,

-resorts for a term of six months or less.
-For a list of local option
+or timeshare resorts for a term of six months or less.
+For a list of

 Local Option Taxes